How Record Values Are Determined

-Records have two basic factors that determine their value.
-The title and the condition.
+Vinyl records have two basic factors that determine their value: the title and the condition.
 Every record has a different value, sometimes VERY different - based on these two factors.

 BY THE WAY!!!
-Don't attempt to clean records before we see them.
-No offense but you probably don't know how to do it right and you very likely will make them worse!
-I have some horror stories, trust.
+Please don't attempt to clean records before we see them.
+No offense, but you probably don't know how to do it right and it’s very possible to make them worse!
+I have some horror stories, trust me.